TAJIKISTAN: "Extremism" prison term for Christian books?

 Reached on 28 April, the duty officer at the NSC secret police in the capital Dushanbe refused to transfer Forum 18's call to anyone.
 He consulted a colleague, then gave another number, which turned out to be that of a pharmacy (which said it often receives calls from people given the number by various state agencies).
 Called back, the NSC duty officer again said he would consult a colleague, then came back and told Forum 18 it had called a wrong number.
 He then put the phone down.

 The Deputy Head of the State Committee for Religious Affairs in Dushanbe, Khuseyn Shokirov, refused to explain why Pastor Kholmatov is under arrest accused of "extremism" (see below).

-The NSC secret police, together with the State Committee for Religious Affairs and other law-enforcement agencies, began raiding Sunmin Sunbogym's affiliated congregations in Sogd Region in early February.
-Officials closed down the congregation in the town of Konibodom in March after interrogating and beating church members.
+The NSC secret police, together with the State Committee for Religious Affairs and other state agencies, began raiding Sunmin Sunbogym's affiliated congregations in Sugd Region in early February.
+Officials closed down the congregation in the town of Konibodom in March after interrogating and physically torturing church members.
 NSC secret police officers arrested Pastor Kholmatov after they raided the Khujand Church in April (see below).

 Meanwhile, officials in Dushanbe have closed down two kindergartens.
 One was closed after officials found a Christian songbook, the other apparently because Protestants were employed there (see below).